 Certain minerals are, without doubt, very important for hair growth.
 These include selenium and zinc, both of which can be found in the NuHair and Shen Min DHT Blocker products.

 However, from the "Other Ingredients" list, another mineral very much seems to stand out: dibasic calcium phosphate, tricalcium phosphate and calcium silicate.

-Now, calcium might not be considered to be an active ingredient, but it’s still part of the formulation.
+So, although calcium might not be considered to be an active ingredient, it’s still part of the formulation.
 Which means that there could be a lot of calcium you’re putting into your body.

-Of course, calcium is an essential nutrient – e.g., for bone formation.
-But, to make sure it’s deposited in your bones and not somewhere else it shouldn’t, it needs to be balanced with correct levels of magnesium and vitamins D and K.
+Of course, calcium is an essential nutrient for vital processes such as bone formation.
+But, to make sure it’s deposited in your bones and not circulated somewhere else, it needs to be balanced with correct levels of magnesium and vitamins D and K.

 And, whilst some magnesium does appear in the "Other Ingredients" list, there’s no way of knowing how much is contained or how active it might be in your body.

 It’s all well and good putting natural herbal extracts into your body to help with hair regrowth, but some of them can be as potent as drugs.

 And drugs are anything but natural.

 Personally, whilst I believe certain nutrients (from food or supplements) can help, I prefer a "hands-on" approach to hair loss - Learn about my hair regrowth techniques?

 Like this page?